-- The website of the Federal Ministry of the Interior, Building and Community features FAQs on the consequences of Brexit for the rights of British citizens (in German).
+- The website of the Federal Ministry of the Interior and Community features FAQs on the consequences of Brexit for the rights of British citizens (in German).

-- The Federal Ministry for Economic Affairs and Energy has comprehensive Brexit-related information for businesses on its website.
+- The Federal Ministry for Economic Affairs and Climate Action has comprehensive Brexit-related information for businesses on its website.
 It has also set up a Brexit information line that citizens and companies can call if they have any questions or concerns.

 - Germany Trade & Invest (GTAI) provides regular updates and background information on Brexit, including information for all those involved in trade between Germany and the UK (in German).

-- The German-British Chamber of Industry and Commerce, which is funded by the Federal Ministry for Economic Affairs and Energy, offers information about the impact of Brexit on German companies.
+- The German-British Chamber of Industry and Commerce, which is funded by the Federal Ministry for Economic Affairs and Climate Action, offers information about the impact of Brexit on German companies.